Spectiv/curator-installation/README.md

 # Configuration

 We need to configure the environment before starting the server.
+On Windows, we need to finish the rest of this document in **Powershell**.
 Let's start with installing all of the dependencies.
 ```
 npm install
 ```